Sometimes, you feel like you’ve been very clear, right?

 What is NLP?

-There isn’t a better way to say it than what I found online:
+There isn’t a better way to say it than what I found on Google:

 “Neuro-linguistic programming (NLP) is an approach to communication, personal development, and psychotherapy created by Richard Bandler and John Grinder in California, United States in the 1970s.
 NLP’s creators claim there is a connection between neurological processes (neuro-), language (linguistic) and behavioral patterns learned through experience (programming), and that these can be changed to achieve specific goals in life.”